Scottish Women's Football: History

 The first ever broadcast deal for Scottish Women's Football was signed with BBC Alba in 2018.

 In that same year the SWF board rejected all sponsorship from alcohol and gambling sponsors.

 Former Scottish Government sports minister Aileen Campbell was appointed chief executive of Scottish Women's Football in 2021.

 Clubs in the Scottish Women's Premier League voted to leave SWF in 2022 and seek greater professionalism under the auspices of the Scottish Professional Football League.

-Today Scottish Women's Football consists of:
+Today Scottish Women's Football still runs over 80 competitions including the following: